-Name : Date:
+Name Name: Date:

-Comp pany: Tel.
+Comp Company: Tel.
 No.:

-Proje ct Name: MAA Contract No.:
+Project Name: MAA Contract No.:

 1. Purpose of Variance Request.

 2. Related Code References:

-3. Justification for Variance (include disc interpretation; budget increase/decrea additional sheets as needed) e 1 1
+3. Justification for Variance (include discussion of design impact; code interpretation; budget increase/decrease; and other relevant facts).
+(Attach additional sheets as needed)

 4. Design and Construction Cost impact if approved: \$

-5. Approval/Disapproval of this request is required by: (Allow minimum 3 weel)
+5. Approval/Disapproval of this request is required by: (Allow minimum 3 weeks.)

 BELC W THIS LINE IF FOR INTERNAL USE ONLY

 A. Fire Marshall Comments.(if applicable)

 В. Variance approved as submitted.
 Variance approved with comment Variance denied. s incorporated.